entropyxyz/entropy-docs/content/basics/quickstart.md

 Funds for testing are available from the CLI's built-in faucet.

-1. Navigate to **Manage Accounts** and then **Select Account**.
-1. Select the account you want to receive test funds.
-1. Go back the main TUI menu and select **Entropy Faucet**.
+1. Select **Entropy Faucet** from the main menu.

-The CLI will request `2` test tokens from the Entropy network and forward them to your selected account.
-This equates to `20,000,000,000` bits, which is enough to perform transactions like registering an account and deploying a program.
+    The CLI will request `2` test tokens from the Entropy network and send them to your selected account.
+This equates to `20,000,000,000` bits, which is enough to perform actions like registering an account, transferring funds, and deploying a program.

-Once you have been sent some funds, you can check your balance in the CLI.

-1. Return to the main menue and select **Balance**.
-1. The CLI should show your balance:

     ```output
-    ?
-Select Action Balance
+    ⠧ Funding account…
+    ```

+1. Once you have been sent some funds, the CLI will output a success message:

+    ```output
-    Entropy Account [Andre] (5F3xmKa3WRkoHR4o6XjFQaWF2EskhtSh4ST5wY5cfsD9JYbC) has a balance of: 20,000,000,000 BITS
+    Account: 5EFDfxft4oZYvjj35TWttFkkKZSHUDVnBRmp3eMQQcpt9zku has been successfully funded with 20,000,000,000 BITS
     ```

 Next, you'll register your account on the Entropy network.